membraneframework-labs/docker-bionic-membrane/README.md

 ## Version selection

-The image contains multiple erlang versions.
+The image contains multiple erlang versions and the default is 22.2.
 You can specify which one should be selected by running: `asdf global erlang <version>` in your script.

 # Copyright and License